csat1763/DistributedSystems2018Project4/README.md

 2. Measure transfer time VM2VM (different instance types)
 3. Determine the cost-performance trade-off

+## Submission
+See *Documentation/Submission.txt* to check task fulfillment.

 ## Software and hardware requirements
 Windows 64 Bit with Cygwin or a Bash (eg. GIT-Bash) or any Unix System.
-Hardware requirements: regular hardware is able to run this software.
+Regular hardware is able to run this software.

 ## Code
 The code can be found in the *Code* folder.